 A. This is a clause inserted in a fixed term tenancy which allows either the landlord or the tenant to give written notice after the minimum term, thus terminating the tenancy earlier than the original fixed term.

-Q. Do I need to provide Photo Identification?
+Q. Why do I need to provide photo identification?

 Q. How do I serve notice to end my tenancy?

 A. Notice can be given at any time, however, it will not come into force until it is legally allowed to do so, and this is dependent upon the tenancy you have; whether it is an assured shorthold or a contractual tenancy; whether fixed term or a periodic tenancy or whether you have a break clause?

 Q. How do I serve notice when the property is MANAGED by Sewell & Gardner?